bcbio/bcbio-nextgen/docs/contents/configuration.rst

   memory.
 Always specify this as the memory usage for a single core, and the pipeline handles scaling this when a process uses multiple cores.
+- ``total_memory`` Specify the memory per job.
+Some programs, like ``tophat``, need a similar amount of memory to run a job on one core as multiple cores.
+  For programs with this behavior, specify ``total_memory`` instead of ``memory``, which will limit the memory use of the program regardless of the number of cores set.

 .. _bcbio.variation: https://github.com/chapmanb/bcbio.variation
 .. _CloudBioLinux: https://github.com/chapmanb/cloudbiolinux